 And don’t forget about those new rooms when the resort opens in July.

 If you need help planning and booking your next Walt Disney World vacation, contact our friends at Firefly Travels.
-They offer several different levels of travel services and will take good care of you.
+They offer several different levels of travel service and will take good care of you.

 Leave a comment below and let me know your thoughts or your own review of Disney’s Polynesian Resort.
 Have you stayed here before?